 - The manager holds a pool of partial assignments still to be processed (initially only the empty assignment a = []), the number of satisfying assignments reported by the workers so far (initially 0), and, for each worker, the information whether the worker is currently working or waiting for a new assignment to be processed (initially all workers are waiting). - To each worker that is waiting the manager attempts to send a partial assignment from its pool.
-However, before the manager gives a worker the last assignment in its pool (such that the pool would become empty), the manager attempts to extend this assignment to $2^t$ partial assignments of which it forwards one to the worker and keeps the other ones. - When a worker has processed the partial assignment(s) on its local stack such that this stack becomes empty, it returns the number of satisfying assignments to the server as a result and waits for a new assignment to be processed. - Whenever a worker returns as a result a number of satisfying assignments, the manager records this information and attempts to send the worker a new assignment.
-If this is not possible, the manager records the worker as waiting. - From time to time (e.g., when it has popped a certain number of assignments from its local stack), every worker sends some of its oldest assignments (those with the most variables not yet assigned) from the top of its local stack to the server. - If a server receives from a worker some assignments (rather than a result), it puts them into its pool and attempts (as described above) to send assignments to all waiting workers. - If the manager detects that all clients are waiting and its pool is empty, it reports the total number of satisfying assignments and informs all workers.
+However, before the manager gives a worker the last assignment in its pool (such that the pool would become empty), the manager attempts to extend this assignment to 2^t partial assignments of which it forwards one to the worker and keeps the other ones. - When a worker has processed the partial assignment(s) on its local stack such that this stack becomes empty, it returns the number of satisfying assignments to the server as a result and waits for a new assignment to be processed. - Whenever a worker returns as a result a number of satisfying assignments, the manager records this information and attempts to send the worker a new assignment.
+If this is not possible, the manager records the worker as waiting. - From time to time (e.g., when it has popped a certain number of assignments from its local stack), every worker sends some of its oldest assignments (those with the most variables not yet assigned) from the top of its local stack to the server.
+Alternatively (or in addition), the manager may send (when its pool gets empty or close to being empty) requests to all workers for new assignments; the workers may regularly (e.g., when popping an assignment from the local stack) poll for such requests and answer them. - If a server receives from a worker some assignments (rather than a result), it puts them into its pool and attempts (as described above) to send assignments to all waiting workers. - If the manager detects that all clients are waiting and its pool is empty, it reports the total number of satisfying assignments and informs all workers.
 The manager and the workers may then terminate.

-Please note that in this solution, since each worker may send without request additional assignments to the server, the number of assignments that the manager keeps in its pool is not bounded by $2^t - 1$ ; thus the pool may have to be dynamically expanded.
+Please note that in this solution, since each worker may send without request additional assignments to the server, the number of assignments that the manager keeps in its pool is not bounded by $2^t - 1$; thus the pool may have to be dynamically expanded.